 - ACAC 1st team All-Star

-Louis has spent the last 12 years coaching high school basketball, at Lord Byng (8 Years), St. George’s (4 Years) and represented the West Side as an Assistant Regional u15 coach.
+Louis has spent the last 12 years coaching high school basketball.
+He coached at Lord Byng (8 Years), St. George’s (4 Years) and represented the West Side as a Basketball BC Assistant Regional u15 coach.
 Louis is the current Varsity Assistant Coach at St. George’s School in Vancouver, BC.

 Nathan played AAU for Basketball BC representing 2 different U17 teams at nationals after playing up a year at the U17 level in between grade 10 and 11 and then again for his own age the following summer between grade 11 and 12.